Maurizio-GitHub/battleship/README.md

 <br>

-- The website was deployed to GitHub Pages through the following steps:

-    - Navigation to the 'Setting' tab within the project repository;
-    - Selection of 'main' branch from the 'Branch' section dropdown menu;
+- This project has been deployed using Code Institute's mock terminal for Heroku.
+Here are the steps followed for deployment:

+    - Cloned this repository;
+    - Created a new Heroku app;
+    - Set the buildbacks to Python and NodeJS in that order;
-    - Confirmation by clicking on 'Save' to get the link to the website.
+    - Linked the Heroku app to the repository;
+    - Clicked on **Deploy**.

 <br>

-The live link can be found here: [Rock, Paper, Scissors, Lizard, Spock?](https://maurizio-github.github.io/portfolio-project-2/).
+The live link can be found here: [Battleship Challenge](https://maurizio-github.github.io/portfolio-project-2/).

 <br>